 And I use the term loosely.
 I got this guitar off Craigslist.
-It wasn’t stupid cheap, but what I paid and what transpired are “OK”.
-So what transpired was that in JUST the right light I noticed blotches of light coloring on the top.
+It wasn’t stupid cheap, but what I paid and what transpired was “OK”.
+Turns out that in JUST the right light I noticed blotches of light coloring on the top.
 From “the house” you couldn’t see it.
 And, it played OK.

 But like I said… from just the right angle in just the right light….

 So, since they are less than thirty minutes away I trodded off to Martin with an appointment to see the repair people.
 Here it was explained to me that yes, the topcoat was separating from the sealer and they had seen this.
 Unfortunately I was not the original owner and they mumbled something about “this one got out of the building” and the problem was all mine.
 They could fix it, for $500-$600.
 They were nice enough to give me a free setup while I took the factory tour.
 I got it back an hour later and it plays nice.
 Very nice.

 So….
 I pondered my options.
 The guitar is not rare, special or emotionally significant to me so pouring half its value (in good shape) again in to it seemed a little silly.
 I could play it as it was and hope that the top coat would not separate more.
 Or, I could have some fun and refinish it myself.
 Lots of research on line made that an increasingly interesting option.
 So…..here we go.

 What happened, I was told, is that in the early 2000’s Martin, and other major manufacturers, started going away from lacquer as the main product to finish the instruments.
 Increasingly there were water based finishes, and finishes that had two parts and interesting chemical reactions.
 We all know the reasons, work place safety and environmental considerations alongside economic reasons being the major players.
 Some of these newfangled materials didn’t play nice, or needed different processes.
 It was a process of trial and error.
 My separating top coat being an error, soon thereafter remedied.